Rethinking Data Center Network Architecture

 Ethernet evolution: speed, optics, and scheduling

-Ethernet is undergoing changes or evolution in multiple paths.
-One path is feeds and speed.
-Ethernet has always been the fastest-growing technology in terms of line rates.
-Now it’s moving to 800G, which is the latest.
-Next year we will see 1.6 Terabit, and later on 3.2 Terabit, et cetera—outpacing any other technology in that manner.
+So basically, Ethernet undergoing changes or evolution in multiple paths.
+One path is the feeds and speeds.
+So Ethernet has always been the fastest growing technology in terms of line rates.
+So now it’s moving to 800, which is the latest.
+Next year we will see 1.6 tera and later on 3.2 tera, etc., etc.

-There is also the integration of optics into switches and into end devices, with co-packaged optics (CPO)—we see that happening this year.
-And of course, as I mentioned, the introduction of scheduling layers, or additional layers on top of plain Ethernet, which resolve its inherent problem of being a lossy technology.
+And it is outpacing any other technology in that manner.
+There is also the integration of optics into switches and into end devices with co-packaged optics, CPO.
+We see it happening this year.
+And of course, as I mentioned, the introduction of scheduling layers or additional layers on top of the plain Ethernet, which resolve its inherent problem being basically lossy technology.
+So scheduling either the endpoints or the fabric is helping Ethernet in tackling new use cases which were not which did not fit until now.

 Is Ethernet really suited for very large GPU clusters in AI data centers?

-When you go to tens or hundreds of thousands of GPUs, you need to go to endpoint scheduling, because there is basically no limit to the number of endpoints you can connect.
-For smaller scales—the sweet spot of 8,000— fabric scheduling will provide much better results in terms of performance.
-But those two technologies coexist, and each customer selects the variant of scheduled Ethernet that suits their needs.
+For smaller scales, for the sweet spot of 8K, as I mentioned, fabric scheduling will provide much better results in terms of performance.
+But those two technologies are living together and each customer selects the different variant of scheduled Ethernet that suits his needs.

 Why is ESUN needed?